danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 For the next few weeks, I worked through 10 potential concepts with the research, regulatory, and development teams, balancing user value with technical and legal feasibility.

-With final blessing by offering management, *our emergent concept was Full Normal Reads, a solution that completely automates the end-to-end read of normal mammograms.* Let's break that down:
+With final blessing from offering management, *our emergent concept was Full Normal Reads, a solution that completely automates the end-to-end read of normal mammograms.* Let's break that down:

 ### End-to-End

-Radiologists in reality only spend 90 seconds to read a completely normal case, from opening the study to submitting the final radiology report.
-While other early concepts considered partial automation or enhancement of the radiologist's workflow while reading, the opportunity window was simply too short to bring true value.
+Radiologists in reality only spend 90 seconds to read a completely normal case, from opening the study, assessing it for breast cancer, and submitting the final radiology report with relevant findings.
+While other early concepts considered partial automation of this process or enhancement of the radiologist's workflow while reading, the opportunity window was simply too short to bring true value.

-*CA-Breast therefore fulfills the entire process from picking up a study from the queue to final report submission, without ever requiring human intervention.*
+*CA-Breast therefore fulfills the entire process from picking up a study from the queue to final report submission&mdash;without ever requiring human intervention.*

 <figure>
 	<img src="../assets/img/ca-breast/fullread.svg" />